 - Hit “OK” to start clearing the drive.

-- Wait for a few moments before you see a window showing different files you can remove.
+- Wait a few moments before seeing a window showing different files you can remove.

 - Tick the box next to those you wish to remove.

 - Confirm by hitting “Delete Files.”

 How to Free Up Space from Your C Drive on Windows